Election 2020: States With Tax Questions on the Ballot

 Marijuana and pot-infused products would be taxed at 20% of the retail price, too.
 The revenue from the tax, after subtracting administrative cost, would go to the state's general fund, conservation programs, veterans programs, drug addiction treatment programs, local authorities enforcing the initiative, and healthcare workers.

-- Initiatives 429, 430 and 431: Legalizes and taxes casino-style gambling at licensed racetracks
+- Initiatives 429, 430 and 431: Legalizes and taxes casino-style gambling at licensed racetracks - APPROVED

 - Go to Nebraska's full state tax profile